natural-stupidity/CIS3150-F23-Assignments/README.md

   - GRAPHICS VERSION: `./a4 <file name>`
   - NON GRAPHICS VERSION: `./a4ng <file name>`

-Each folder has instructions and example input files.
+Each folder has descriptions / instructions and example input files.